- Talcum Powder has been linked to cancer and legal issues surround Johnson & Johnson

 - Baking Soda can be used but test with a small amount for any reactions first

-- A range of different flour's also offer good alternatives
+- A range of different flour's such as corn, oat and rice also offer good alternatives

 Talcum powder has been under increasing scrutiny in recent years thanks to concerns surrounding its potential adverse health effects .
-To help you understand why and to find a baby powder that works for you and your family, we’ve put together a brief guide to talcum powder alternatives.
+To help you understand why and to find a baby powder that works for you and your family, we’ve put together a brief guide on what talcum powder alternatives exist.

 What exactly is talcum powder?

-Talcum powder is a fine white powder often used to absorb moisture from the skin, thereby reducing friction and protecting it from damage.
+Talcum powder is a kind of Baby Powder made from a fine white powder (talc) used to absorb moisture from the skin, thereby reducing friction and protecting it from damage.

 Talcum powder has historically been used as an effective tool for preventing or treating diaper rash in babies.